 How do we meet the needs of SEND children?

-If we feel that your child has SEND we will devise an Individual Provision Map which will outline what we feel they need in place to help them progress through the education system.
+If we feel that your child has SEND we will devise Pupil Overview of Provision (POP) which will outline what we feel they need in place to help them progress through the education system.
 This may be provision within school and/or through external agencies.
-The Provision Map will give specific targets and outline how children are being supported.
-It will also include information on specific areas you can work on at home with your child.
-Your class teacher will invite you in every half term to discuss and sign your child's Individual Provision Map.
+The POP will give specific targets and outline how children are being supported.
+Your child's class teacher will invite you in every term to review your child's progress and look at the planned provision for each term.

 If your child's needs continue to hinder their learning and development and we feel we need additional support in school order to deliver the required provision it may be necessary to apply for an Educational Health Care Plan (previously known as statements).